-- Partnership Agreement Slovenia: Coordination will be needed with objective 6.4.
+- PA Slovenia: Coordination will be needed with objective 6.4.
 "Improvement of the conservation status of EU significant species and habitat types, in particular those with unfavourable conservation status and endemic species".
 This objective primarily addresses Natura 2000 sites, while it supports visitor access infrastructure and interpretation of biodiversity and cultural heritage on a rather limited scale.
-Synergies with the Rural Development Plan and the OP for the Maritime and Fisheries Fund (SO3 restoring water biodiversity and ecosystems) shall be considered. - Partnership Agreement Croatia: As part of Priority Axis 6 Environmental protection and sustainability of resources, Croatia intends to use ESI funds for 6c1 "Enhancing protection and management of cultural heritage for development of tourism and other economic activities", 6c2 "Increasing attractiveness and sustainable usage of natural heritage".
-Interventions under 6c1 and 6c2 shall result in job creation and increased visits to protected nature areas.
-A set of additional objectives is grouped around IP addressing preservation and protection of the environment and promotion of resource efficiency, with the aim of improving knowledge of the state of biodiversity, creating a framework for the sustainable management of biodiversity and preserving forest and forest land in Natura 2000 areas.
+Synergies with the Rural Development Plan (direct support for landowners in Natura 2000 areas) and the OP for the Maritime and Fisheries Fund (SO3 restoring water biodiversity and ecosystems) shall also be considered. - PA Croatia: As part of Priority Axis 6 Environmental protection and sustainability of resources, Croatia intends to use ESI funds for 6c1 "Enhancing protection and management of cultural heritage for development of tourism and other economic activities", 6c2 "Increasing attractiveness and sustainable usage of natural heritage".
+Proposed interventions under 6c1 and 6c2 shall result in job creation and increased visits to protected nature areas.
+A set of additional objectives is grouped around an investment priority addressing preservation and protection of the environment and promotion of resource efficiency,

-Specific coordination needs: CP builds on synergies deriving from the CB territorial potential that nature and heritage provide for sustainable development.
+- with the aim of improving knowledge of the state of biodiversity, creating a framework for the sustainable management of biodiversity and preserving forest and forest land in Natura 2000 areas. - Specific coordination needs: CP SI-HR builds on synergies deriving from the cross-border territorial potential that nature and heritage provide for sustainable development.
 Emphasise on common approaches to the preservation of species and habitats relevant for the programme area and the obligatory creation of joint sustainable tourism products/destinations thus distinguish the CP from national ESI funded programmes.
-To ensure proper coordination, line ministries responsible for biodiversity, heritage and tourism in both countries shall be consulted.
+To ensure proper level of coordination, line ministries responsible for biodiversity, heritage and tourism in both countries shall be consulted.